Cultivation of eggplants

 Eggplants - environment and exposure

 Eggplants are plants of tropical and subtropical origin.
 They require a sunny position, requiring 10-12 hours per day.
-If grown in warm, grow as perennials.
+If grown in warm climates , they grow as perennials.
 If grown in cold areas should be grown as annuals.
 (In the latter case, eggplants produce fruit until the cool fall stops growing or when the plant has exhausted its reserves)

 In temperate locations, they will require exhibition well protected, next to a sunny wall.

-The lack of light in the eggplants produced an exaggerated increase of the plant that adopts an elongated shape and lanky.
-In low light this plant produces virtually no flowering and the fruit produced does not have a good aspect or a pulp of good quality.
+The lack of light in the eggplants produced an exaggerated increase of the plant that adopts an elongated and lanky shape.
+In low light, this plant produces virtually no flowering and the fruit produced does not have a good aspect or a pulp of good quality.

-The ideal temperature for cultivation is centered on 22 and 27 degrees C during the day and 17-22 degrees C overnight.
-The ideal temperature for flowering is between 20 and 30 degrees C. Although it is a plant belonging to the same family as tomatoes or peppers, it needs much more a high temperature to be able to grow and to produce abundant fruits.
+The ideal temperature for cultivation is centered on 22 and 27 º C during the day and 17-22 º C overnight.
+The ideal temperature for flowering is between 20 and 30 º C. Although it is a plant belonging to the same family as tomatoes or peppers, it needs much more a high temperature to be able to grow and to produce abundant fruits.

-In order to be able to grow, they need a minimum temperature among 13 and 15 degrees Cº.
+In order to be able to grow, they need a minimum temperature among 13 and 15 ºC

 Eggplants - Sowing and planting

-In cold final planting will not take place until the soil has warmed.
-To facilitate their heating, you can cover the ground with bells a few days before planting.
+If weather is cold, final planting will not take place until the soil has warmed.
+To facilitate their heating, you can cover the ground with cloches a few days before planting.
 In hot do not need to be careful.

-Eggplants - Type of land: preparation and fertilization
+Eggplants - Types of soil: preparation and fertilization

 Eggplants prefer fertile and deep soil, fitted with good drainage.
 They do not tolerate clay soils that facilitate the accumulation of water in their roots and are responsible for decay and development of many diseases, although it thrives very well with clayey-sandy.

-Its pH is 6.5 but may favorite thrive at a pH of 7.
-Do not hold saline soils.
+Their favorite pH is 6.5 but they may thrive at a pH of 7.
+Saline soils must be avoided.

-Before planting we prepare the land.
+Before planting we must prepare the land.
 This task is performed in winter.
-You have to remove the land well for this can be well shredded.
-During this task we will have to provide the manure that would be very necessary for good production.
+We will remove the soil well for this can be well shredded.
+During this task we will provide the manure that would be very necessary for good production.
 An approximate amount of 450 kilos per 100 m 2 would be appropriate.

-In addition to this basal dressing, it would desirable to discharge the surface two or three times during its entire productive process, with a quantity of 350 g of nitrogen in each application 100 in February.
+In addition to this basal dressing, it would desirable to fertilize two or three times during its entire productive process, with a quantity of 350 g of nitrogen in each application for each 100 m2 in February.

-Eggplants grown in pots is better proportional light soil made from a mixture of sand and peat.
+Eggplants grown in pots, do better in a light soil made from a mixture of sand and peat.

 Among the main tasks of maintenance, we can mention the following:

-- Elimination of leaves: It is important to remove diseased or dried leaves and the excess inner leaves and lower leaves.
-This achieves better ventilation, a greater amount of light and greater ease of collection and treatment of the fruit.
+Elimination of leaves: It is important to remove diseased or dried leaves and the excess of inner and lower leaves.
+This provides better ventilation, a greater amount of light and greater ease of collection and treatment of the fruit.
 It is important to perform this task during the days of low humidity and before watering, when the soil is somewhat dry.
 Otherwise, the wounds of the cuts could become infected.

-- Thinning of the fruit: It is important to clarify the fruits do not produce too many, which would limit the size and quality.
+Thinning of the fruit: It is important to clarify the fruits to avoid excessive fruiting, which would limit their size and quality.
 Usually tend to leave a maximum of five fruits per plant.
-This removes excess flowers and leaving only about 5 at the time that the fruit of them begins to swell.
+Remove excess flowers, leaving only about 5 at the time that the fruit begins to swell.

-- Weeding: The work of removing weeds is very important to prevent these resource-consuming cultivation, such as water and nutrients.
-This work can be done manually or by using herbicides.
+Weeding: The work of removing weeds is very important to prevent these consuming cultivation resources, such as water and nutrients.
+This work can be done manually or by means of herbicides.

-- Maintaining soil moisture: This should be watered when needed.
+Maintaining soil moisture: Soil should be watered when needed.
 One way to ensure that soil moisture is more constant is padding it.

 Eggplants - Harvesting and conservation

-The fruit harvesting is done between 110 or 170 days after sowing, when they are mature without being passed.
-This can be known because they have a shiny and smooth, with full color and smooth.
-If you pick green, no flavor, whereas, if passed, become bitter.
+The fruit harvesting is done between 110 or 170 days after sowing, when fruits are mature without being too old .
+This can be known because they have a shiny and smooth, with full color and smooth texture .
+If you pick them green, they will not have any flavor, whereas, if passed, they will become bitter.

-At the time of pick-up must take into account that they are delicate fruits, very sensitive to shocks or abuse.
+At the time of picking-up, we must take into account that they are delicate fruits, very sensitive to shocks or abuse.
 Any impact is manifested by the appearance of skin spots.

-Should be collected by hand, cutting with a sharp tool and clean it, leaving a free stalk a couple of fingers.
-Once cut will be stored in boxes, properly protected with paper backing and with the stems upward.
+Eggplans should be collected by hand, cutting with a sharp tool and clean it, leaving a free stalk a couple of fingers.
+Once cut, they will be stored in boxes, properly protected with paper backing and with the stems upward.

 Before taking them to market, they can be kept in cold storage for a week or week and a half at a temperature of about 4 or 5 degrees C.

-At home it can be frozen in the refrigerator.
+At home they can be frozen in the refrigerator.

 Eggplants - Pests and diseases:

-The main pests that affect the eggplants are almost the same as those that affect tomatoes.
+The main pests that affect the eggplants are almost the same as those that affect tomatoes, that is to say:

-In addition to these diseases, it should also consider the following:
+In addition to these diseases, we should also consider the following:

-To control this, insecticides or use other more environmentally friendly procedures can be used, such as collection of adult beetles or the use of modified genes from the bacterium Bacillus thuriengiensis.
+To control them, insecticides or other more environmentally friendly procedures can be used, such as collection of adult beetles or the use of modified genes from the bacterium Bacillus thuriengiensis.

 In the latter case, the Bt gene of this bacterium is modified to incorporate into the plant.
 Once the genetically modified Bt gene, the plant develops toxins that are ingested and attack the predator's digestive system which is designed for without affecting other creatures, including humans.